Night Flight from Moscow: Plot

-Aleksey Teodorovic Vlassov (Yul Brynner), a high-ranking KGB official who defects while he is in France, has highly classified information as part of a deal with Western intelligence for his arrival in the United States.
-The debriefing is held at Langley by DCI Allan Davies (Henry Fonda) and MI6 representative Philip Boyle (Dirk Bogarde).
+Aleksey Teodorovic Vlassov, a high-ranking KGB official who defects while he is in France, possesses highly classified information as part of a deal with Western intelligence for his arrival in the United States.
+The debriefing is held at Langley by DCI Allan Davies and MI6 representative Philip Boyle.
 Vlassov hands a list that he has of enemy agents in Western Europe, including a deep penetration into NATO.

 Davies wants to begin operations to arrest the agents, but those on the list suddenly begin to die off.
 The CIA also has suspicions over the authenticity of Vlassov's claims.
 The CIA discovers that a defection photo of Vlassov had been taken in the Soviet Union, not in Turkey, because of the contours of Mount Ararat in the background.
 Vlassov outsmarted a lie detector test of the CIA by telling a minor lie to cover his real intentions.